citp/privacy-policy-historical/v/vi/vir/virginmobile.com.au.md

-> *The following text is extracted and transformed from the virginmobile.com.au privacy policy that was archived on 2017-09-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170923133318id_/http%3A//www.virginmobile.com.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the virginmobile.com.au privacy policy that was archived on 2018-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180625022702id_/https%3A//www.virginmobile.com.au/privacy) for the most accurate reproduction.*

-# Privacy
+# Privacy Policy | Virgin Mobile Australia

 This is important information we need to share with you, so we recommend taking the time to read through the details so you can get up to speed.
 It's actually pretty interesting stuff!